JChristensen/larson84/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl.html>

-## Introduction
+## Overview

-A small Larson scanner powered by an ATTiny84A microcontroller.
+A small Larson scanner powered by an [ATTiny84A microcontroller](https://www.microchip.com/wwwproducts/en/ATtiny84A).

+See the circuit design [here](https://github.com/JChristensen/tinyLarson).

+Operating instructions are in the [larson84.ino file](https://github.com/JChristensen/larson84/blob/master/larson84.ino).